ctruciosm/HierPortfolios/README.md

 # HierPorfolios

-This first release is of this R package available on CRAN.
-You can report any bug as an issue.
+This first release is of this R package is already available on CRAN.

 Three hierarchical portfolio allocation strategies are implemented, namely: